matt-bailey/generator-bones/README.md

 - Run: `yo bones`
 - Run: `grunt`

-This is what your project will look like once you've run `yo bones` and then `grunt`:
+This is what your project will look like once you've run `yo bones` and `grunt`:

 ![Bones - Scaffolding](http://db.tt/tjtgPPxH)